dupleader/the-bike-shed/exampleSite/content/en/home/about.md

 weight: 8
 ---

-The Bike Shed is ran by a team of Twitter accounts that arrange to speak to interesting individuals to discuss their views on culture, politics, and current on a **Twitter Space**, they are usually Fridays nights and are hosted from [TheBikeShed](https://twitter.com/TheBikeShed).
+The Bike Shed is run by a team of Twitter accounts that arrange to speak to interesting individuals to discuss their views on culture, politics, and current affairs on a **Twitter Space**, they are usually Fridays nights and are hosted from [TheBikeShed](https://twitter.com/TheBikeShed).

 The Bike Shed was previously known as *ParodiesDoPolitics*